hugheylab/seeker/README.md

     tar -zxvf sratoolkit.3.0.0-mac64.tar.gz
     ```

-  On macOS, the first time you try to run each command, you may need to go into Security & Privacy settings to allow the command to run.
+  Then run `vdb-config -i` to set up the configuration.
+On macOS, the first time you try to run each command (including `prefetch` and `fasterq-dump`), you may need to go into Security & Privacy settings to allow the command to run.

 1. Add the following line to ~/.Rprofile (modifying "<< ... >>" as appropriate), which ensures the SRA Toolkit is accessible to R.